tybayn/phasmo-cheat-sheet-ru/README.md

 With the exception of:
 JQuery - MIT License
-Troubleside Font - SIL Open Font License (OFL) Correction Font - SIL Open Font License (OFL)
+Troubleside Font - SIL Open Font License (OFL)
+Zaychik Font - CC, Zaychik is developed by Maria Khmelevskaya at HSE ART AND DESIGN SCHOOL